zbm-dev/zfsbootmenu/docs/online/recovery-shell.rst

   Directly *kexec* a kernel and initramfs from a boot environment, allowing any kernel and initramfs to be loaded into memory and immediately booted.

+**zsnapshots** *dataset*

+  Access the snapshot browser for a dataset, allowing cloning and rollback operations to be initiated.

 **zreport**

   List ZFS module, pool and dataset details for bug reports.